sebbeaa/my-sanity-page-builder/README.md

 ## Visual GrapesJS / HTML Editor in the Sanity.io Studio

-## VERSION "1.0.2"
+## VERSION "1.0.3"

 In this Sanity Studio project, we've integrated GrapesJS to offer a comprehensive, interactive, and user-friendly visual content / UI editing experience.
-This setup allows for intuitive drag & drop functionality, extensive customization, and real-time updates.
+This setup allows for intuitive drag & drop functionality, extensive customization, global blocks / components, and real-time updates.

 ### Features